Skip to content

 Now, the reviewer has to review hundreds of lines of code even if the author of the Pull-Request only changed a PHPDOC.

-The issue was that the author reformatted the code using their IDE before committing their changes.
+The issue was that the author reformatted the code using their IDE before implementing their changes.

 Having to review several PRs like this every day can not only be annoying and time consuming, but is also a trap.
 Because the Reviewer will then probably just quickly glimpse over the code thinking “I can only see formatting changes” and risks to introduce new bugs into the code without even knowing.